rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 ### Implementation

-- A Smartnode update SHALL enforce the use of the latest delegate for minipools.
+- A Smartnode update SHALL set by default the use latest delegate flag to true for minipools.
 The exact implementation method is left to the Smartnode development team, subject to this specification.

+- The Smartnode update SHALL remove supported Smartnode configuration options for setting older delegate implementations.

 - The Smartnode update SHOULD be implemented at the earliest reasonable opportunity that does not interfere with the Saturn 1 launch.

-- The Smartnode SHALL prevent users, via supported Smartnode interfaces, from disabling use of the latest delegate.

 ### Scope